kriot/3DJS/README.md

 * ```new Line(p3_1,p3_2)``` - makes new line from p3_1 to p3_2

 ###Example
-Example of using: 3D Cube, that rotates with your mouse [GitHub Projcet](http://github.com/kriot/3DCube/)
+The example of usage: 3D Cube, that rotates with your mouse [GitHub Projcet](http://github.com/kriot/3DCube/)
 ##References

 ####Math: